sunfounder/3.5-ips-screen/docs/source/quick_user_guide.rst

 3. Driver Installation
 -------------------------------

-This 3.5-inch IPS Screen requires a driver before use.
-The installation steps vary depending on the operating system.

 The 3.5-inch IPS display requires drivers before it can function.
 Depending on your operating system, follow the instructions below.

 .. note::